May 21, 2016

 – Val: Val Clemente..

 – Both: Rio de Janeiro…

-– Val: My favourite color is black (laughter).
+– Val: My favorite color is black (laughter).

-– Vanessa: (touching her hair) My favourite color is red.
+– Vanessa: (touching her hair) My favorite color is red.

 How did you start dancing Zouk?
 Why?